Department of Health and Human Services National Institutes of Health

 Mark O. Hatfield Clinical Research Center

+Opportunities for pharmacotherapy-based research, teaching, and publishing are available.
 The Pharmacy Department offers state-of-the-art services in an ultra-modern facility.
-The NIH Clinical Research Center is located on a 300-acre college-like campus and is the hospital where the intramural research of the NIH’s 27 Institutes and Centers is conducted.
+The NIH Clinical Research Center is located on a 300-acre college-like campus and is the hospital where the intramural research of the NIH’s 27 institutes and Centers is conducted.

 Applicants must be licensed to practice pharmacy in a State, territory of the U.S., the District of Columbia, or the Commonwealth of Puerto Rico, and have a Doctor of Pharmacy degree, or meet the minimum educational requirements as described in the vacancy announcement on USAJOBS.
 The generous benefits packages associated with federal employment are also included.
-The salary range for this position is: $121,821 to $140,770 per annum.
+The salary ranges from $135,270 to $154,996 per year.